-- 1. Remove the two guard caps and the two fastening screws.

-- 2. Remove the center high mounted stop lamp assembly.
+- 1. Remove the two guard caps and the two fastening screws. - 2.
+Remove the center high mounted stop lamp assembly.

-- Disconnect the electric connector.

-- Remove the two screws.

-- 5. Replace the CHMSL assembly.

-- 6. Reinstall the two screws.
+- 3. Disconnect the electric connector. - 4.
+Press the retaining device and open the bulb holder. - 5.
+Remove the snap-fitted bulb to be replaced and replace it. - 6.
+Close the back cap locking it properly. - 7.
+Reinstall the two fastening screws and reinstall the guard caps.